StructuralWizard/short-video-maker/README.md

 # Limitations

-- The project only capable generating videos with English voiceover (kokoro-js doesn’t support other languages at the moment)
+- The project only capable generating videos with English voiceover (kokoro-js doesn't support other languages at the moment)
 - The background videos are sourced from Pexels

 # General Requirements